wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 .. note:: You must already be logged in for automatic dialing to work, otherwise the client will
            simply start up and wait for you to log in.

-.. warning:: The option in the Wazo Client :menuselection:`GUI Options --> Allow multiple instances
+.. warning:: The option in the Wazo Client :menuselection:`Advanced --> Allow multiple instances
              of Wazo Client` must be disabled, else you will launch one new Wazo Client with every click.

 Mac OS